American Express Company (AXP)

 This table allows investors to quickly compare a company's dividend metrics to its peers in the sector, country, and the world, and evaluate its relative stability and growth potential.

 American Express Company (AXP) pays dividends to its shareholders.

 American Express Company's (AXP) quarterly dividend per share was $0.60 as of .

 When is American Express Company’s ex-dividend date?

 American Express Company’s latest ex-dividend date was on .
 The AXP stock shareholders received the last dividend payment of $0.60 per share on .

 When is American Express Company’s next dividend payment date?

-American Express Company’s next dividend payment will be on .
+American Express Company’s next dividend payment has not been announced at this time.

 Does American Express Company have sufficient earnings to cover its dividends?

 American Express Company (AXP) has a low payout ratio of 22.56%, which is generally considered to be a sign that a company has enough earnings to pay dividends and retain earnings to reinvest in the business.